AJWest22/weather-app/weather-app/README.md

 4. I had a few accidents organising the JSON file, I mixed up the days so some were being called twice, and also mixed up the variable names.
 Hence why there are some variable changes as evidenced in the commits of this project.

+5. When calling objects from the JSON file often they came up as undefined, this was normally due to typos, however with the objects in the weather aray such as icon/code/description, the only way to get them to display was through chaining them.
+I have discussed this in more detail in the bugs seciton of this README.

 ### CSS Development